Calatafimi-Segesta: History

-Population
+Demographics

-In 1901 the population of Calatafimi was recorded as 11,426.
+In 1901 the population of Calatafimi was recorded as 11,374.
 Subsequent major emigrations due to poverty and unemployment kept the number from growing and, after 1950, the population began decreasing.
 Prior to 1900, the main destination was Tunisia, later it was the United States and Argentina.

 After World War II, Canada and Australia became destinations, as did Germany and Great Britain and the major cities of the Italian mainland.
-On 31 December 2015 there were only 6,712 permanent residents, although the physical size of the town had grown, as families occupied larger residences.
+As of 2025 there are 6,019 permanent inhabitants, although the physical size of the town had grown, as families occupied larger residences.
 Following severe damage in the 1968 Belice Valley earthquake, a new section of town, Sasi, was built on former farmlands about 3 km from the old town centre.